rohitdhuri/-csx42-summer-2020-assign2-rohitdhuri-/README.md

 # CSX42: Assignment 2
-**Name:**
+## Name: Rohit Mahendra Dhuri

 -----------------------------------------------------------------------

-Following are the commands and the instructions to run ANT on your project.
+Following are the commands and the instructions to run ANT on this project.

 Note: build.xml is present in [channelpopularity/src](./channelpopularity/src/) folder.